lacanoid/pgddl/ROADMAP.md

 This project attempts to collect many SQL snippets made over the years into a coherent extension.

 This will hopefully help to keep relevant SQL code for these things in one place.
+Perhaps this can also be of some use to GUI tools builders and such.

 Tasks
 -----